pennbauman/ibcmer/README.md

 - `run` Exits debugging mode and runs the program normally.

-- `step` Executes one step of the program.
+- `step [number]` Executes the provided number of steps of the program and then return to debugging.
+The number must be in decimal format and if no number is provided 1 is used.

 -  `view [all|address|address-address]` Print the contents of memory.
 If a single hexadecimal address is provided, that memory slot is printed.
 If two address are provided separated by a `-` the range between them is printed.
 If `all` is provided then the range of memory containing values is printed.